webman-php/webman-manual/resource/doc/en/db/mongo.md

 composer require -W illuminate/database jenssegers/mongodb ^3.7.0
 ```

-After installation, restart the server (reload won't work).
+After installation, you need to restart (reload is invalid).

 ## Configuration

-Add the `mongodb` connection in the `config/database.php`, similar to the following:
+Add the `mongodb` connection in `config/database.php`, similar to the following:
 ```php
 return [